-Flexible solar panels maximise the surface area of your motorhome’s roof.
+Flexible solar panels maximize the surface area of your RV’s roof.
 They have incredible flex, making them easy to mount on curved and irregular-shaped surfaces.

-If you want to install flexible photovoltaics onto your motorhome, you’ll need the right equipment and step-by-step instructions.
+If you want to install flexible photovoltaics onto your RV, you’ll need the right equipment and step-by-step instructions.

 Find everything you need to do it the right way here.

-What Equipment Do You Need To Mount Flexible Solar Panels on a Motorhome?
+What Equipment Do You Need To Mount Flexible Solar Panels on an RV?

 The equipment you will need depends on the installation method you choose.

-First, is the roof of your motorhome rigid or made of canvas?
+First, is the roof of your RV rigid or made of canvas?

 For obvious reasons, there are different installation approaches for canvas and rigid roofs.

-Since motorhomes with solid metal or fibreglass roofs are more common, this article will focus on the best way to install flexible solar panels on a solid surface.
+Since RVs with solid metal or fibreglass roofs are more common, this article will focus on the best way to install flexible solar panels on a solid surface.

 When installing photovoltaics on a rigid roof, there are several methods and mounting materials to consider.